drball/scifi-ideas-generators/content/scifi-story-title-generator.md

 They're inspired by popular story titles, but generated using random words.
 Maybe the story tiles generated here will inspire you to create a new story?

-CLick the button to generate some new story titles.
+Click the button to generate some new story titles.